NoriSte/cypress-protobuf/README.md

 ```javascript
 cy.wait("@YOUR_FIXTURE_NAME");
 ```

+Take a look at the [example test](cypress/integration/cypress-protobuf.test.js) source code.

 # Tips
 - the plugin saves the last `protoFilePath` so you can avoid to pass it every time.
 You can even set it at the beginning of your test suite